 Home

-My main empirical focus is A'ingae (or Cofán, ISO 639-3: con), an Amazonian isolate spoken by ca. 1,500 Cofán people in northeast Ecuador and southern Colombia.
+My research brings grammatical patterns from lesser-studied languages to bear on key questions of linguistic theory.
+Many of my projects investigate the phonology, morphology, and word-internal syntax of agglutinating languages.
+I focus mainly on A'ingae (or Cofán, ISO 639-3: con), an Amazonian isolate spoken by ca. 1,500 Cofán people in Ecuador and Colombia.